Business Ethics and Human Rights

 Conflicts of interest

-NOVATEK considers conflicts of interest as the main driver of corrupt behavior.
-Therefore, Company employees must avoid situations that lead or could potentially lead to a conflict of interest.
-This requirement is set forth in the Code of Business Conduct and Ethics, the Regulations on the Management of Conflicts of Interest, and the Anti-Corruption Policy.
-In addition, the Anti-Corruption Policy regulates the principles of managing conflicts of interest.
+NOVATEK considers conflicts of interest to be the main driver of corrupt behavior and requires its employees to avoid such situations.
+This and other requirements are outlined in the Code of Business Conduct and Ethics, Regulations on the Management of Conflicts of Interest, and Anti-Corruption Policy, which also defines the principles of managing conflicts of interest.

 Anti-corruption

-In matters of anti-corruption, which are an integral part of ethical business culture and behavior, the Company strictly abides by international laws and applicable national laws.
+The Company’s anti-corruption system in place combines strict compliance with Russian and international laws and high ethical standards.
 NOVATEK has zero tolerance to dishonest and illegal business practices and voluntarily implements additional measures to prevent corruption.

 Training in the basics of anti-corruption behavior, principles of business ethics, and respect for human rights